prana-W/Attendance-Seeker/README.md

 # Attendance-Seeker

+Master your attendance game!
+Check others' attendance, plan your class
-This repo contains the extension to check the attendance of any student in <a href = "https://online.nitjsr.ac.in/endsem/StudentAttendance/ClassAttendance.aspx">NIT JSR attendance website</a>
+      skips wisely, and see how many more you need to hit your target—effortlessly!
+Works on: <a href = "https://online.nitjsr.ac.in/endsem/StudentAttendance/ClassAttendance.aspx">NIT JSR attendance website</a>
 <br>
 <hr>